Common First Round Interview Questions and How to Answer

 Why should we hire you?

 This question can be difficult, as you absolutely do not want to come across as arrogant or a “know it all”.
-You certainly want to be confident though, and ultimately convey that you are capable of delivering desired results and value to the organization while fitting in with the team and overall company culture.
+You certainly want to be confident though, and ultimately convey that you are capable of delivering desired results and value to the organization while fitting in with the team and overall culture.
 The best way to do this is to showcase past accomplishments that closely relate to the key objectives of the role, and ideally quantify your accomplishments.

 In addition, most employers are looking for candidates that can progress beyond the job they’re being interviewed for.
 If you have a track record of promotions then this is easy to convey.
 If not, you’ll want to focus on sharing the things you do to improve your skills and knowledge, your career goals and steps you take to achieve them, and the like.
+There are a lot of resources that can help you prepare for a job interview.
+But you are your own greatest asset, so be confident in your presentation and accomplishments!

 Tell me about your greatest accomplishment.